geeknik/timeline-simulator/README.md

 The implementation is based on standard quantum mechanical formalism and decoherence theory.
 Key references:

-- Nielsen & Chuang (2010).
-Quantum Computation and Quantum Information
+- Nielsen, M. A., & Chuang, I. L. (2010).
+Quantum Computation and Quantum Information: 10th Anniversary Edition.
+Cambridge: Cambridge University Press.
 - Zurek (2003).
 Decoherence and the transition from quantum to classical
 - Schlosshauer (2007).
 Decoherence and the Quantum-to-Classical Transition